Georgia film industry

 Tax Credits Issued

 GA's 30% transferable film tax credit is the country's most generous.
-Annual issuance shown in $B — the cost of attracting the productions in the chart above.
+Annual issuance shown in $B — the cost of attracting the productions on this page.

 Motion-Picture Sector Employment

-Jobs in NAICS 5121 (motion picture and video industries).
-Multiplier effects on hospitality, transport, and skilled trades likely add another ~150K jobs.
+Jobs in NAICS 5121 (motion picture & video industries), Georgia.
+Multiplier effects on hospitality, transport, and skilled trades likely add another ~150K indirect jobs.

-Annual film + TV production spend by state, billions of USD.
-California and New York remain the giants; Georgia is firmly the #3 destination, more than 3× larger than the next state.
+Motion picture & sound recording industry GDP (NAICS 512) by state, billions of USD.
+California and New York remain the giants; Georgia is consistently among the top tier.

 Notable Productions Filmed in Georgia